shanshan-53/leetcode/Java/Schedule_Java.md

 	* (Medium) 0347.
 Top K Frequent Elements
 	* (Medium) 1557.
 Minimum Number of Vertices to Reach All Nodes
 	* (Medium) 0238.
 Product of Array Except Self
+	* (Easy)   1827.
+Minimum Operations to Make the Array Increasing